Standard Poodle Structure Explained

 (5) front pasterns are all steep.

-This steepness has moved thefront assembly forward on the body disrupting static balance
+This steepness has moved the front assembly forward on the body disrupting static balance

 and creating a hole between the front legs.
 This same steepness forces the body to raise above

-Forcing the body to raise to 15 inches has produced a taller than long Poodle.
 Ironically, if she were too long in body or too short on leg she would be square.
 As it is

 (7) her rib cage is too short, and